yyu233/StudyNote/Linux/SpecSyntax(RHEL).md

 A record of changes that have happened to the package between different Version or Release builds.

+### Sample Execution Flow ###
+1. Create a tar ball for the source file
+2. Generate build rpm workspace
+3. Put tar ball into source
+4. Unpackage tar ball and put into BUILD
+5. Install rpm into user end system

 ### Macro ###
    | macro | definition|